karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Live TTY: archive rows + hooks + summary coloring; suppress legacy archive logs under live; keep non‑TTY behavior unchanged.
+When updated: 2025-09-22 (UTC) — Fix: archivePhase typing/overload; typed progress callbacks; live archive integration remains as implemented.
 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->

 - Init snapshot prompt behavior